Advaita Vedanta and Non-Duality – What is Advaita Vedanta?

 Adi Shankara’s Explanation of Advaita Vedanta and Non-Duality

 Adi Shankara, the most important philosopher of Advaita Vedanta, explains this idea with a phrase that seems like a riddle: “Brahman is real, the universe is unreal, and the universe is Brahman.”
-Put simply, the only thing that exists is Brahman; the universe is unreal when we separate it into different objects because, in reality, boundaries do not exist, and the Truth is without boundaries; the universe is Brahman, you are a part of the universe, so your consciousness is nothing but Brahman.
+This apparent paradox reveals a deeper truth: Brahman alone exists; the perceived diversity of the universe is an appearance arising from our limited perspective; and ultimately, all manifestation is nothing but Brahman itself.

 Moksha and Spiritual Enlightenment